-We all wash our bed sheets and pillow cases on a regular basis, but have you ever thought about washing the pillows themselves?
-Given the hours we spend sleeping, pillows naturally harbor sweat, oils and dust mites — not to mention dust mite droppings — so it’s essential that we take the time to clean them.
+Given the hours we spend sleeping, how many of us actually wash our pillows?
+While we all wash our bed sheets and pillow cases on a regular basis, pillows naturally harbor sweat, oils and dust mites — not to mention dust mite droppings — which is why they turn yellow over time, so it’s essential that we take the time to clean them.

-The question is, how do you wash a pillow?
-There are different methods for each type of pillow, which can make it confusing.
+Knowing how to wash a pillow isn't that tedious, and there are different methods for each type of pillow.
 But don’t panic, we’ve broken down the instructions for you.
 Whether you use a polyester, feather or memory foam pillow, here’s how to wash it.

 How often should you wash your pillows?